*Please note that during COVID-19 restrictions, your My Aged Care assessment may occur over the phone rather than face-to-face.

 Questions may vary depending on each assessor, but the general questions covered during your assessment will be:

-- Why do you need in home support?
+- Why do you need aged care support?

 - What can you do?